-Analog Security Camera Technology has been around for more than 50 years in the security cameras industry, giving users security even when they aren’t at their home or business.
-While the surveillance camera industry is moving toward IP Security Camera, analog security camera systems are still a popular choice when installing security cameras.
+Within the CCTV system is the analog Security Cameras which technology has been around for more than 50 years in the security cameras in Miami industry, giving users security even when they aren’t at their property or business.
+While the surveillance camera industry is moving toward IP Security Camera, analog security camera systems are still popular when installing security cameras.
 Why?

-Traditional Analog Security Camera measure resolution by the number of horizontal lines called TVL.
+Traditional Analog Security Camera measures resolution by the number of horizontal lines called TVL.
 The higher the number of lines in an image means better video resolution (IP Security Camera measure resolution in pixels).
-A Analog Security Camera records images and then send their video signal over a Coax Cable or UTP cable to a Security Camera DVR (Digital Video Recorder).
-The DVR digitizes the image in order to process it, then converts it back to analog to transmit the video to another analog device, like a security cameras DVR or a video monitor where it is stored on hard drives.
+An Analog Security Camera records pictures and then sends their video signal over a Coax Cable or UTP cable to a Security Camera DVR (Digital Video Recorder).
+The DVR digitizes the image to process it and then converts it back to analog to transmit the video to another analog device, like a security camera DVR or a video monitor stored on hard drives.

 Video baluns, also known as CAT5 baluns, get their name from the abbreviation of balance + unbalance.
 Video baluns enable security camera installers to use CAT5 cable when running video (and optionally power) for analog security camera system.
 A video balun is an important accessories that converts between a balanced signal and an unbalanced signal.
 It is positioned on both ends of the CAT5 cable run and uses one of the twisted pairs from the CAT5 cable to transfer the video from the security camera to a DVR or monitor.
 There are other versions of video baluns that also support running power to analog security camera, in addition to the video.
 These are some of the most common reasons why a security camera installer would choose to use a video balun when running CAT-5 cable for HD analog security cameras.